cnguyen-uk/An-Introduction-to-Git/README.md

 Git allows for the creation of *branches* to experiment with multiple versions of a project.
 The default branch is usually called `master`.
 The other branches will not affect the `master` branch until they are merged.
 Branches consist of commits and can be created from any commit, either from the `master` branch, or any other branch.

-To see our branches, we can use the following command.
+To see our branches, we can use the following command:

 ```Bash
 git branch